This article was originally published in 2017. It has been updated—once in August 2019 and again in August 2020—with fresh content and insights.

 And the calls to action aren’t limited to these sideline prompts.
 A simple “Upgrade account” CTA at the top of the screen acts a subtle but compelling reminder to regular users that they could be getting more out of the product.

 7. 15Five: Add prompts to the regular workflow of users

-Your should always remind your customers how they can benefit from using an improved version of your product.
-One of the best ways to do this is by adding discrete upsell prompts in the regular workflow of your users.
-As long as they're not too invasive, these prompts make for great reminders about the value of converting to a higher pricing tier.
+Remind your customers how they can benefit from using a deluxe version of your product.
+One of the best ways to do this is by adding discrete upsell prompts into their regular workflows.
+As long as you keep the user experience in mind and don’t take a heavy-handed approach, these types of prompts can be reminders about the value of converting to a higher pricing tier.

-15Five uses this tactic masterfully by introducing upsell messages in the regular workflow of managers.
-While reviewing reports within the 15Five web app, managers get prompted with hotspots that underline the value of upgrading to one of the higher plans:
+15Five uses this tactic masterfully by introducing upsell messages into the regular workflow of managers.
+While reviewing reports within the 15Five web app, managers are prompted with hotspots that underline the value of upgrading to one of the higher plans:

 The product also promotes premium features in the main menu of the app.
 When managers navigate to the “Objectives” tab, they get a full page of features that encourages them to upgrade their plan:

 8. Asana: Tailor upsell prompts to power users